Anti-Masonic Party: Background

 Some skeptics argued that Morgan had left the Batavia area on his own, either because he had been paid not to publish his book, or to escape Masonic retaliation for attempting to publish the book, or to generate publicity that would boost the book's sales.
 The generally believed version of events was that Masons killed Morgan by drowning him in the Niagara River.
 Whether he fled or was murdered, Morgan's disappearance led many to believe that Freemasonry was in conflict with good citizenship.

 Because judges, businessmen, bankers and politicians were often Masons, ordinary citizens began to think of it as an elitist group.
 Moreover, many claimed that the lodges' secret oaths bound Masons to favor each other against outsiders in the courts and elsewhere.

+Out of dozens of indictments for Morgan's disappearance, only ten conspirators were ever convicted, and none were sentenced to greater than three years.
+Upon sentencing four of the conspirators in 1827, judge and future Governor of New York, Enos T. Throop, lamented their light punishment, stating they had "created, in the people of this section of the country, a strong feeling of virtuous indignation."

 Because some trials of alleged Morgan conspirators were mishandled and the Masons resisted further inquiries, many New Yorkers concluded that Masons controlled key offices and used their official authority to promote the goals of the fraternity by ensuring that Morgan's supposed killers escaped punishment.
 When a member sought to reveal its secrets, so ran the conclusion, the Freemasons had done away with him.
 Because they controlled the courts and other offices, they were considered capable of obstructing the investigation.
 True Americans, they said, had to organize and defeat this conspiracy.
 If good government was to be restored "all Masons must be purged from public office".